 The Department of Geography and Earth Science requires that all undergraduate students complete at least three credits of internship; non-thesis graduate students are required to complete six credits of internship.
 Dr. George Pomeroy (firstname.lastname@example.org, x1776, Shearer 113) and Dr. Claire Jantz (email@example.com, x 1399, Shearer 116) are the current Internship Coordinatosr.
-Once you review the following materials, you may contact her directly if you have additional questions.
+Once you review the following materials, you may contact one of these professors directly if you have additional questions.
 If you're starting to plan for your internship in a future semester, be sure to submit our "intent to apply for an internship" form - that will alert the coordinators that you're on the internship market.

 - Students must have at least 60 credits.